rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### Where can I find the API documentation for Rackspace Monitoring notification plans?

-Information about Rackspace Monitoring [notification plans](https://developer.rackspace.com/docs/rackspace-monitoring/v1/api-reference/notification-plans-operations/) is located Rackspace Monitoring API Reference.
+Information about Rackspace Monitoring [notification plans](https://developer.rackspace.com/docs/rackspace-monitoring/v1/api-reference/notification-plans-operations/) is in the Rackspace Monitoring API Reference.

 ### General